-With training in Aquatic Biology and Oceanography, I work at the interface between sciences unraveling climate mysteries, exploring the relationship between sedimentary strata, and helping to improve water quality using electromagnetic sensing techniques.
+With training in Aquatic Biology and Oceanography, I work at the interface between sciences unraveling climate mysteries, exploring the relationship between sedimentary strata, and improving water quality using electromagnetic sensing techniques.

-My primary research interest is in the area of paleoclimate.
+My primary research interest are in paleoclimate and environmental remote sensing.
 I study sedimentary records to extract climate-related information on seasonal to glacial-interglacial time scales.
 I employ diverse methods ranging from marine micropaleontology to light isotope geochemistry and core and well logging to decipher Earth's climate record.
+My environmental remote sensing work adapted the multivariate statistical methods I use for paleoclimate work to study multispectral and hyperspectral remote sensing images of harmful algal blooms in optically complex, coastal and inland water bodies.
+This enables differentiation of various types of algae from cyanobacteria and suspended sediments using hand-held, aerial or orbital sensors.

 Fellow, Geological Society of America